Open Source · MIT License

 Up and running in minutes

-Pre-built binaries for Linux and macOS.
+Pre-built binaries for Linux amd64, arm64, and armv7.
 Requires WireGuard kernel module and wg-tools on Linux.
+Go 1.23+ needed to build from source.

-# macOS / Linux via Homebrew brew install atvirokodosprendimai/tap/wgmesh # Generate a shared secret (once) wgmesh init --secret # Join the mesh on every node — same secret sudo wgmesh join --secret "wgmesh://v1/your-secret" # Check mesh status and connected peers wgmesh status --secret "wgmesh://v1/your-secret"
+# Download pre-built binary (Linux amd64) wget https://github.com/atvirokodosprendimai/wgmesh/releases/latest/download/wgmesh-linux-amd64 chmod +x wgmesh-linux-amd64 sudo mv wgmesh-linux-amd64 /usr/local/bin/wgmesh # Also available: wgmesh-linux-arm64, wgmesh-linux-armv7 # Generate a shared secret (once) wgmesh init --secret # Join the mesh on every node — same secret sudo wgmesh join --secret "wgmesh://v1/your-secret" # Check mesh status wgmesh status --secret "wgmesh://v1/your-secret"